-We collect data on micros and macros for East Kent VC 15 and 16.
+We collect data on micros and macros across Kent, following the boundaries of East Kent VC15 and West Kent VC16, this includes large sections of what is now known as Greater London.
 If you want to check which vice county your records are from then click on the following link and enter your grid reference or postcode: VC map

-Our e-mail address is firstname.lastname@example.org.
-Ian Hunter is the recorder for VC15, East Kent and Dave Shenton is the recorder VC16, West Kent.
-Please indicate in the title of your e-mail which VC your records are from.
+Our e-mail address is email@example.com.
+Ian Hunter is the macro-moth recorder and Dave Shenton is the micro-moth recorder for VC15 East Kent and VC16, West Kent.

 If you enter your data directly onto the National Moth Recording Scheme online system then your data will automatically be forwarded to us at the end of the year.

 We have to submit our records to the national database in a specified format.
 If you submit your data following that format then it is less likely that errors will be introduced.
 Any other format requires us to manipulate the data which can lead to errors.

 We have updated our templates that allow you to enter the NAME, RES or B&S number to find the rest of the species information and have included daily and monthly summary tables as well as earliest and latest dates and peak counts so that you can more easily make sense of your information.

 If you do not count the number of moths that you count then enter 0 to indicate that at least one was recorded, we can cope with this!